katha911/katha911/README.md

 Currently, I aim to apply my knowledge and analytical skills in software testing to seek new challenges in my professional endeavors.

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a senior-level software qa in 2 years.
+It is a crucial step in my current career goal — to become a senior-level software tester in 2 years.

 ## <a name="CV"></a>CV